Best Time to Visit Korea: Weather by Month and Season

 Autumn

-When is autumn in Korea?
+When is autumn in South Korea?
 Autumn in South Korea is from September to November.

 What to expect in autumn: With the muggy days of summer gone, autumn is one of the most pleasant times of year to visit South Korea.
-During autumn in Korea, the temperatures are still warm and mild.
+During the fall months, the temperatures are still warm and mild.
 Rainfall is limited.
-Along with the sunny days, you’re treated to the stunning fall foliage that envelops Korea in a blaze of crimson and orange hues.
+Along with the sunny days, you’re treated to the stunning fall foliage that envelops South Korea in a blaze of crimson and orange hues.

 What to wear in autumn: With the cooler weather, you’ll need to think about bringing along extra layers.
 A warm base layer, such as fleece, with a rain jacket or softshell as an outer layer should suffice in most situations.
-As this is one of the best seasons for hiking in Korea, be sure to carry a pair of sturdy hiking shoes to take on the trails.
+As fall is a great season for hiking in Korea, be sure to carry a pair of sturdy hiking shoes to take on the trails.

 Winter

-When is winter in Korea?
+When is winter in South Korea?
 Winter in South Korea is from December to mid-March.

 What to expect in winter: It’s hard to give winter a thumbs up over the milder days of spring or autumn.
 But winter in South Korea is, truthfully, not so bad for visitors.
-Temperatures are indeed cold but hardly miserable compared to the annual winter hell I endure in Canada.
+Temperatures are indeed cold but hardly miserable compared to other wintry destinations.
 One bonus to travelling to South Korea in winter is that the crowds are smaller.
 Along with it, you should find some excellent airfare deals and cheaper accommodations.
-As the 2018 Winter Olympics should remind us, winter is also the best time of year to visit Korea for hitting the ski slopes for a dose of winter fun.
+As the 2018 Winter Olympics in PyeongChang should remind us, winter is also a prime time for hitting the ski slopes for a dose of winter sports fun.

-What to wear in winter: With the colder temperatures of winter in Korea, you’ll want to dress in layers.
-A warm hardshell coat with knitted toque and a pair of warm gloves will do the trick for the outdoors.
+What to wear in winter: With the colder temperatures of winter, you’ll want to dress in layers.
+A warm hardshell coat with a knitted toque and a pair of warm gloves will do the trick for the outdoors.
 In snowy conditions, lined waterproof boots are a must for South Korea.
 They’ll keep your feet dry and protected from the cold.

 January

-Where to go in January: Korea’s winter sports season starts to ramp up into January.
-This is your big opportunity to hit the slopes in Korea at the ski resorts in Gangwon-do and Gyeonggi-do.
+Where to go in January: Korea’s winter sports season starts to ramp up in January.
+This is your big opportunity to hit the slopes at the ski resorts in Gangwon-do and Gyeonggi-do.
 In January, head to Jeju Island for the Hallasan Snowflake Festival.
 At this celebration, you’ll combine climbing Hallasan with experiencing unique folk performances.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall